 Drayton Park currently has 13 governors.
 Seven are co-opted community governors, one is appointed by the local authority, three are elected by parents as governors, one is elected by staff and finally, the governing body also includes the headteacher.

 The role of the Governors is to

 - Set the vision, ethos and strategic direction of the school

 - Hold the head teacher to account for the educational performance of pupils and the performance of staff

 - Oversee the school’s financial performance and ensure its money is well spent

-Each Governor has signed a code of conduct and a copy of this can be found lower down this page.
+Each Governor has committed to adhere to the Governors' code of conduct and a copy of this can be found lower down this page.

-The full governing body meets once every term but most of its work is devolved to three committees Finance & Resources, Curriculum & Achievement and Children, Families & Community.
+The full governing body meets once every term but most of its work is devolved to three committees Joint Resources committee, Curriculum & Achievement and Children, Families & Community.
 These usually meet twice a term.
 In addition, individual governors take on specific responsibility as “link governors” for areas of the curriculum and aspects of the school’s life.
 Details of Governors’ committee membership and link governor responsibilities are given in their individual profiles below.

-Last year we restated our vision for Drayton Park; that the school should be a happy, vibrant and creative school that encourages positive attitudes to learning and where staff, pupils and the wider community come together to provide the highest standards of education.
+Our vision for Drayton Park is that the school should be a happy, vibrant and creative school that encourages positive attitudes to learning and where staff, pupils and the wider community come together to provide the highest standards of education.
 The school pursues this vision through the "Drayton Park Way", which promotes the values of Resilience, Independence, Effort, Ambition and Team-work.

 Initially a LEA Governor (since February 2012); Chair of Governors since June 2014.

-Work as a solicitor; formerly a local councillor in Highbury East.
+Retired solicitor working as a legal consultant; formerly a local councillor in Highbury East.

 Have five children (all, sadly, well past primary school age).

-Sit on Finance & Resources, Curriculum and Achievement and Children, Families & Community Committees..
+Committee membership: Joint Resources Committee, Curriculum and Achievement and Children, Families & Community Committees.